 - Makes decisions based on Roberts Rules and the ASWOU By-Laws/Constitution

-Jacob Cates, Felicia Dickinson, Rachel Gries, April Kelsey,
+Jacob Cates, Felicia Dickinson, Rachel Gries, Haley Morris,

 An ASWOU Senator is a part of the Legislative branch.
 They are responsible for legislation each term that seeks to improve/change something either on campus, or in the ASWOU By-Laws/Constitution.
 The Senate has the power to change the By-Laws at any time with a simple majority vote.
 Each Senator also sits on at least one of the standing committees.
 They can choose between the Rules, Student Needs, Public Relations, and Budget Committees.
 The Senate also elects a Pro Tempore and a Parliamentarian which have additional responsibilities (listed below).

 - Sit on a committee (rules, budget, student needs)

 - Table to inform students of current issues and legislation